Sharing Common Ground

 Roommate Agreement Form

-Complete the Roommate Agreement form with your roommate(s) to establish ground rules for your living environment.
-After it’s completed, return it to your Resident Advisor.
+Complete the Roommate Agreement form with your roommate(s) and Resident Advisor to establish ground rules for your living environment.

 Requesting a Roommate